francescomoriello/projects/README.md

-# Various subjects in quantitative finance
+# Various subjects in quantitative analysis

 Implementation of various pricing methods for options